oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   a. **Bucket Name**: Enter a name for your Bucket that you can recognize, e.g. *image-classification-bucket*.

-    * *Note:* If you choose a different name, copy and paste this value into a new line on your digital notepad app for later use in this Lab.
+    > **Note**: If you choose a different name, copy and paste this value into a new line on your digital notepad app for later use in this Lab.

   b.
 Click **Create**.